KULeuven-COSIC/eval-hd/README.md

 yosys/yosys timing_asic.ys
 ```

-If the (flattened) netlist does not meet the timing constraint, a warning will appear in the log messages:
+If the (flattened) netlist does not meet the timing constraint, a warning will appear in the log messages (Step 13.1.1.
+Executing ABC.):
 ```shell
 ABC: Cannot meet the target required times (X picoseconds).
 Continue anyway.
 ```